toppers/hakoniwa-px4sim/README.md

 5. **Sensor Model Organization:** Sensor models are organized within the architecture based on clear specifications.
 This allows users to exchange sensor models according to the specifications.
 For more details, please refer [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/phys_specs).

 6. **Headless Support:** Simulation can be run without Unity.
-This enables simulation execution in environments that do not require a graphical interface (`v1.1.0`).
+This enables simulation execution in environments that do not require a graphical interface.
 For more details, see [here](#headless-simulation).

 7. **Support for Automated Testing:** Enables test scenario-based automated testing.
 This makes it possible to automate repeated and consecutive tests, thereby streamlining the development process.
 For more details, please refer [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/px4/auto-test).